 The first step in using SyncroSim is to load a SyncroSim Package.
 Each Package provides SyncroSim with a roadmap to the data and model calculations for your particular problem.
 Several Packages exist already for SyncroSim, many of which are available for download from the SyncroSim Online Package Server.
+Once Packages are installed, they will appear in the Packages window under Installed Packages, as illustrated below.
 If a SyncroSim Package doesn't already exist for your needs, you can easily create your own Package.

 Every model in SyncroSim is broken down into a series of Transformers.
 Each Transformer takes as input one or more Datafeeds - that is, a structured collection (e.g. a table) of data - and in turn transforms this data into one or more output Datafeeds.
 A simple Package will consist of only a single Transformer; more complex Packages can include several linked Transformers, where the output Datafeeds of one Transformer serve as input Datafeeds to other Transformers.

 SyncroSim Transformers can be written in just about any programming language, and can include off-the-shelf programs.
 Commonly used languages include R, Python, C# and VB.